 There are 180 different species of Aloe plants, but the one we grow as a houseplant is Aloe barbadensis.
 It is not picky or hard to keep when given proper care, which means to give it conditions that most closely match where it grows naturally.
 They originate from Africa, so you can imagine they need a lot of sun, for example.

-They are a succulent plant, a word that indicates that a plant sucks up moisture and stores it up for future use.
+They are a succulent plant, which just means it likes to suck up extra moisture that it can store for future use.
 You can tell this when you feel the leaves, they are plump and juicy so to say.
-Aloe Vera has been used as a medicinal plant for over 6000 years and is used today in homes to treat burns, insect bites and small cuts.
+Aloe Vera has been used as a medicinal plant for over 6000 years for a large variety of ailments that include anything from hair loss to ulcers to constipation.
+It is mainly used today in homes to treat burns, insect bites and small cuts.
 It feels cool and soothing when applied to these types of minor injuries.
 Follow these easy steps to plant and grow Aloe Vera in your home.